-Thought’s range of reasonably priced sustainable leggings* is pretty wide.
-From leggings in a variety of colours, prints, you can also choose between GOTS certified organic cotton or bamboo, or leggings with a mix of organic cotton and bamboo.
+Thought’s range of reasonably priced sustainable leggings (available at John Lewis) is wide.
+You can find leggings in a variety of colours, and prints.
+You can also choose between GOTS-certified organic cotton or bamboo.
+Or if you can’t decide, you can pick leggings made from a blend of organic cotton and bamboo!
 There is something for everyone.

-As well as producing their clothes ethically, what I like about Thought is that they turn their scrap fabrics into headbands and leftover yarns into socks.
-They use also zero plastic packaging, which is a great additional touch.
+As well as producing its clothes ethically, what I like about Thought is that it turns scrap fabrics into headbands and leftover yarns into socks.
+Thought also uses zero-plastic packaging, which is a great additional touch.

 Where to Buy Secondhand Ethical Leggings